 First aid kits are kept in each classroom and on all outside playgrounds.
-All non-emergency accidents will be documented on an accident report.
-It will be given to the parent for their review and signature, at which time the parent can take a copy home.
-Another copy will be kept in the child's file.
+All non-emergency accidents will be documented on an accident report within CampDoc and parents will have to that profile.
 Accidents will be communicated to parents at the end of the day or after the accident, depending upon the severity of the event.